some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-Service Discovery shall be used to turn on/off the events of a given eventgroup.
-Only if another ECU requires an eventgroup the events of this eventgroup are sent.
-(See :need:`feat_req_someipsd_230`).
+Service Discovery shall be used to turn on/off the events and notification events of a given eventgroup.
+Only if another ECU requires an eventgroup the events and notification events of this eventgroup are sent.
+(See Subscribe Event Group).

 .. feat_req:: 🎯
     :id: feat_req_someipsd_23